 This is what our board looked like after one coat of the homemade stain the very next day.
 Even though it was coated in vinegar, the board did not smell like it the next day.
 Put a lid on the container and you can save the rust vinegar stain for any wood aging projects in the future!
 You may want to test out the stain on a small section of your project before starting and multiple coats will give the board a darker finish.

-Before pressing your stencil to the project surface, use Stencilease Repositionable Spray Adhesive on the back.
-Give the spray 30-60 seconds to become tacky.
-Line the stencil up and press it firmly to the wood.
-Use Frog Tape Painters' Tape around the outer edges of the stencil to mask the wood from any stray brush strokes.
+Use Frog Tape Painters' Tape around the outer edges of the stencil to protect the wood from any stray brush strokes.

-Feel free to peel off part of the stencil to take a look as you go!
-This is what the first coat of paint should look like.
+Feel free to gently peel off a corner of the stencil to take a look as you go!
+Below is a picture of what the first coat of paint should look like (almost invisible).
 By stenciling in 2-3 like coats you get the precise details of the stencil design.
-This is the importance of the dry brush technique.

 Here is the difference between the first and second coat of paint as you stencil the design.
 You won't need to reload the stencil brush often as you really want to see how far it can take you each time.
 When you find that very little to no paint is coming out of the brush, that is when to reload.
 Repeat the steps of swirling the stencil brush into the paint and swirling off the excess each time to prevent paint bleed.
 After the first time you load the brush the paint will go further.